ZetaPhase/BetaGo/README.md

 ## License and Copyrights

 &copy; 2016 ZetaPhase Technologies.
 All Rights Reserved.
-&copy; 2016 0xFireball.
-All Rights Reserved.
+- Made in Collaboration with 0xFireball.

 Licensed under the GPLv3.